 Breathing before speaking in public and also while you’re speaking will greatly improve your fluency by allowing your brain to function efficiently.

 – Stress relief: a 3-minute introduction to meditation by Christophe André, psychiatrist (in French with transcript)

 – Before speaking in public: Gilles Payet, coach and sophrologue, explains 3 short techniques (podcast in French)

 Keep your hands busy to give your brain a break

 Doodle, color or do something creative with your hands that doesn’t require you to focus too hard.
 Your whole brain will stop being absorbed by this one thing that’s bothering you.
 What you’re creating with your hands will also let you express some of the subconscious feelings causing the stress*.
-As you doodle or color, you may feel the stress come down and your thinking brain starting to work more efficiently, finding new perspectives and solutions.
-On top of that, studies show that doodling while listening to something boring actually enhances retention of information (how much you remember after listening)!
+As you doodle or color, you may feel the stress come down.
+Your thinking brain starting to work more efficiently, finding new perspectives and solutions.
+On top of that, studies show that doodling while listening to something boring actually enhances retention of information.
+You’ll see how much more you remember after listening!

 If you’re a runner, you know that the right pace for endurance training is the pace that allows you to chit-chat while running without being out of breath.
-Running too fast, like thinking over and over about something (the feeling of being caught in a “hamster wheel”) is counter productive and taking a step back to leave some space for a relaxing activity will actually have benefits in the long run.
+Running too fast, like thinking over and over about something (the feeling of being caught in a “hamster wheel”) is counter productive.
+Taking a step back to leave some space for a relaxing activity will actually have benefits in the long run.

 If you don’t already know what kind of activities you like, why not try doodling?
 Best thing about it: you don’t need to know how to draw, you can doodle anything!

-Going into auto-pilot like this also teaches us about letting go of our desire to control everything and that’s also very useful to speak fluently!
+Going into auto-pilot like this also teaches us about letting go of our desire to control everything.
+This is key to speak fluently!

 I absolutely love these printable mandalas by Ami imginaire street art (cute animal mandalas) and his friends (also street artists, each with their own style)